Donny was a loyal fraternity

 |

-And at a couple of our
+And at some of our

 wonderful OHS Class of 1960 reunions: |